Frequently Asked Questions

 - ETGeoWizards 12_Pro.pyt - For ArcGIS Pro

 - ET GeoWizards 12.1 includes a .NET toolbox for ArcGIS Desktop.
-This toolbox loads faster in ArcGIS Desktop than the Python toolboxes and is more convenient to use.
+We'd recommend however the use of the Python toolboxes.

 - The users with older versions of ArcGIS (10.0 and before) as well as ArcView 3 can run ET GeoWizards 12 directly from Windows.